 When Pope Pius XI knighted the artist in March 1923 Emma Mann-Vynne wrote to Muller-Ury on March 3, 1923, from Florida (artist’s papers) saying that she was inserting a notice about this in the next issue of Town Topics, and added the following ‘…My dearly loved father truly appreciated your work, and I value your portrait of him more than any possession I have in the world…’ Mann’s daughter, first married in 1896 Harold Vynne, a Town Topics editor and contributor, but were divorced in 1898, and he died in June 1905; her second husband was a lawyer called Albert A. Wray from whom she was divorced in 1912.
 She added the hyphen to her name after her first divorce and reverted to this form of her name after her second divorce.
 She died aged 66 in December 1924.

-Inventoried in 1939-1940, when it was mistakenly identified as US Chief Justice Charles Evans Hughes, but probably acquired earlier, possibly from the Mann family who lived still in Michigan, Ohio.
+This picture was inventoried in Michigan in 1939-1940, when it was mistakenly identified as US Chief Justice Charles Evans Hughes; it was probably acquired earlier, possibly from members of the Mann family who lived still in Michigan, Ohio.
 The picture is in unrestored condition.